UsrnameTaken/B3606/README.md

 | Pin 20 | PD3 (HS) / AIN4 / TIM2\_CH2 / ADC\_ETR | Left connector | Pin 3 | Vin sense (Vin/16)

 The buttons are connected in a strange setup where all four are on two pins.
+You can see oscillograms in [this directory](https://github.com/UsrnameTaken/B3606/tree/master/docs/b3606_uswitch).

 The CV/CC leds are in serial with a lead between them throuh a 10K resistor to pin PA3, by changing the pin between Output HIGH, Output LOW and Input it is possible to make one of them on or both off.